George Budgen (1826-1893), Anne Maria Baker (1826-1873) and Margaret Cole (1835-1903)

 The Brighton Gazette of 20 February 1862 reported a somewhat less exciting event: “A most impudent and daring robbery took place last week at the Horse and Groom Inn, Islingword Road.
 Mr G Budgen, the landlord, gave a ball to his friends and customers, and a bedroom adjacent to the ballroom was used a washing room.
 In the course of the evening two young men were seen loitering suspiciously in the room, and on the following morning the landlord discovered that the lock of a drawer, containing money, had been picked, and £20 had been abstracted and carried off.”

-George senior moved on to become hotel keeper at the Crown and Anchor in Preston Park but in the 1891 census he was living at 154 Elm Grove and was working as a jobbing gardener.
+George senior had, according to the 1881 census, moved on to become hotel keeper at the Crown and Anchor on London Road in Preston Park, now a Brighton suburb.
+The Southern Weekly News of 6 January 1883 noted the transfer of the pub licence from George to a new landlord.
+At the 1891 census he was living at 154 Elm Grove and working as a jobbing gardener.
 He died on 12 July 1893.
+Margaret was a cook and domestic servant in Brighton at the 1991 census and died in 1903.

 George and Ann Maria’s children were: